csuvajit/alexa-youtube-skill/README.md

 ## Disclaimer

-This skill is not officially supported by YouTube and will never be published on Amazon.
+This skill is not officially supported by Amazon or YouTube and will never be published on Amazon.